Cape Town - Robberies against small businesses typically increase as the festive season kicks off in December.

+Mind your money.
 If your business has a cash register, remove all the money at night and leave the register open to deter break-ins.
 Try to bank as much of your cash as possible.
 Businesses must ensure that former employees do not leave without handing over security access or information to the owners.
-Use lighting.

 *Share your experience

 of setting up your own business, or simply ask a question.
 Our